Australia mourns child victims of bouncy castle accident

 “As mayor my heart aches for my community.
 As a mother and a grandmother, I am rocked to the core.
 What should have been a day full of fun and celebration for the last day of the school year has ended in an unimaginable way,” said Rockliff, adding that the Australian flag would be flown at half-staff over the town hall.

-Tasmania premier Peter Gutwein described the incident as “utterly devastating and heartbreaking.”
+Tasmania Premier Peter Gutwein described the incident as “utterly devastating and heartbreaking.”

 A local supermarket worker, who gave her name only as Melissa, was among those placing flowers outside the school, which she said her children had attended years earlier.